Last Updated on

 Well, in my opinion, the Leadpages drag-and-drop editor is pretty simple and neat.
 Although some design experience would help, you don’t need any technical knowledge here.
 As a matter of fact, you only need a couple of minutes to get a hang of its editing tools.

-Despite the simplicity that comes with this drag-and-drop editor, Leadpages attempts to make things much easier through an alternate static editor.
+Despite the simplicity that comes with this drag-and-drop editor, Leadpages attempts to make things much easier through an alternate static editor landing page tool.
 It offers a more straightforward way of working on the page templates.

 But, make no mistake.
 The static editor cannot match up to its drag-and-drop counterpart in terms of customization options.
 The learning curve is bound to be steeper with the latter, but you’ll eventually be able to edit your pages quite extensively.